fle/fle.github.io/sources/008-combine-ldap-and-django-authentication.rst

 * Differentiate users coming from LDAP directory from users existing only in django;
 * Store password of LDAP users in django to be able to switch on classical authentication;
-* Implement two custom authentication backends;
+* Implement two custom authentication backends.